Frugal Living: The Ultimate Guide To Save Money In 2022

 4. Tidy Up and Maintain Your Frugal Lifestyle

-Taking a look at your frugal efforts allows you to evaluate what’s worked, what needs to be tweaked, and what doesn’t fit in your life.
+Each month, take a look at your efforts.
+Evaluate what’s worked, what needs tweaking, and what doesn’t fit.

 On your revision day, answer the following questions: